devopstoday11/site/posts/2019-10-13-github_actions.md

 3. “Deploy” which runs the Convox deploy command passing in the required environment variables so the deploy command has everything it needs.

-Actions support Input Variables, Environment Variables, and Secrets all if which will be injected as Environment Variables into the container running the action.
+Actions support Input Variables, Environment Variables, and Secrets all of which will be injected as Environment Variables into the container running the action.

 With this action added to the `/github/workflows` folder of your repository your application will automatically deploy itself to Convox every time you push to master.
 We have also created our own [reusable Github Action](https://github.com/convox/actions) which you can incorporate into your own Github Action workflows.
 We are just scratching the surface on what's possible with Github Actions so stay tuned for future posts as we dig deeper into this powerful set of tools.